 Key Elements of Packaging Design Development to Integrate Experience

 So if product packaging is such a crucial touch point impacting brand experience, how do you create one that’s effective?
-Here are aspects of great packaging design which every product marketer must consider.
+At OH!
+Design Studio, as a product branding firm, we take into consideration following aspects of packaging design to create an impactful brand image:

 Retail pricing, transportation requirements and packaged contents of the product helps select or eliminate certain packaging materials.
 Introducing brand experience goals to packaging design adds another filter to it.